Thrilled with the Landscape

 A New Attraction at Millbrook Marsh

-Robert Brooks, professor of Geography and Ecology, wrote in to OPP in regards to work done at the Millbrook Marsh Nature Center.
+Robert Brooks, professor of Geography and Ecology, wrote to OPP in regards to work done at the Millbrook Marsh Nature Center.
 "It was a pleasure to work with everyone from OPP.
 Their suggestions and diligent efforts were essential for delivering what we know will be a very popular educational and wildlife attraction at Millbrook Marsh Nature Center.
 Every day that I'm there someone stops by and wants to know what we're doing, all with positive reactions.
 We wanted to sincerely thank Nadine Davitt, Mike Brown, Derek Kalp, Steve Maruszewski, Fred Espy, Jason Stover, Chris Taylor, Bob Warner, Scott Shoemaker, Norm Parks, Nate Haupt, Don Hassinger, Kyle Gallardy, Steve Kutches and Vince Benner, as well as anyone else involved that we've missed."

-Margaret Buban, director of Finance & Business Operations at Penn State Brandywine, wrote in to praise the work of Andy Ritter.
+Margaret Buban, director of Finance & Business Operations at Penn State Brandywine, wrote to praise the work of Andy Ritter.

 "Andy brought up an excellent point related to the Verizon Small Cell initiative and possibly changed the direction of the project.
 As a point of reference, VZ Wireless folks were pushing the potential to icnrease data coverage area on campus and our problem with cell service is 'voice' signal strength.
 Andy realized what they were pitching and asked the necessary questions.
 If it wasn't for him, no one else would have realized the program they were 'pitching.'
 Andy is excellent and serves the campuses well!
 Today, his service was exceptional!"